IBM Cloud Docs

 IBM® Cloud Block Storage for Virtual Private Cloud provides hypervisor-mounted, high-performance data storage for your virtual server instances that you can provision within a VPC.
 The VPC infrastructure provides rapid scaling across zones and more performance and security.

-• Choose customer-managed encryption for your block storage volume, and secure your data with your own encryption keys.
+You can choose between provider- and customer-managed encryption for your block storage volumes, and secure your data with your own encryption keys.

 Block Storage volume generations comparison.